heinc1010/BAMixChecker/README.md

 To extract only informative region, SNPs observed in a large population is required.

-It is hard to generalize the method to select informative SNPs because annotation vary across databases.
+It is hard to generalize the method to select informative SNPs because annotation varies across databases.

 However, a mandatory annotation is minor allele frequency (MAF) in the population of the species.